Article

 Are You Effectively Leading and Inspiring Your Technical Team?
 Sharpen Your Skills with IEEE Training for Technical Leaders

-Renowned science fiction author Arthur C. Clarke once famously likened advancements in technology to “magic,” while noted American historian Arthur Schlesinger stated that “science and technology revolutionize our lives.”
+Renowned science fiction author Arthur C. Clarke once famously likened advancements in technology to “magic.”
+Meanwhile, noted American historian Arthur Schlesinger stated that “science and technology revolutionize our lives.”

 “Good, bad or indifferent,” confirmed billionaire British businessman and retailer Sir Philip Green, “if you’re not investing in new technology, you’re going to be left behind.”

-While technology is indeed transformative, it’s the people behind it who inspire and enable the ground-breaking technical advancements that are revolutionizing businesses across all industry sectors – from e-commerce retailers to financial service firms, manufacturing companies, and more – every day.
+While technology is indeed transformative, it’s the people behind it who inspire and enable the ground-breaking technical advancements.
+These advancements are revolutionizing businesses across all sectors, from e-commerce retailers to financial service firms, manufacturing companies, and more, every day.

 The bottom line?
 Regardless of the field you’re in, a ‘technology’ provider’s ability to continually drive innovation is crucial to its livelihood.
-And to fuel that all-important innovation process, companies need strong leaders who can motivate and inspire their technical teams to reach for the sky.
+To fuel that all-important innovation process, companies need strong leaders who can motivate and inspire their technical teams to reach for the sky.

 Leaders of Technical Teams Face Unique Challenges in Today’s Competitive Landscape

-Those who work on technical teams agree that great technical leaders walk a fine line between sharing their opinions and listening with an open mind, and being positive and energetic while remaining calm, cool, and collected.
-Successful technical leaders understand technological issues and can identify and execute on market opportunities thanks to their own strong technical skills; they also communicate clearly, connect with people frequently, mentor and develop their team members, and inspire those around them.
+Those who work on technical teams agree that great technical leaders walk a fine line between sharing their opinions and listening with an open mind.
+They are positive and energetic while remaining calm, cool, and collected.
+Successful technical leaders understand technological issues and can identify and execute on market opportunities.
+Thanks to their own strong technical skills, they also communicate clearly, connect with people frequently, mentor and develop their team members, and inspire those around them.

-While members of technical teams are responsible for executing strategies on the ground, leaders of technical teams must foster an environment of innovation, creativity, and growth and shift their focus from what they can produce to what they can inspire others to produce.
+While members of technical teams are responsible for executing strategies on the ground, leaders of technical teams must foster an environment of innovation, creativity, and growth.
+They should shift their focus from what they can produce to what they can inspire others to produce.

-According to a recent Workhuman study, this is often easier said than done for many technical leaders, as a staggering 93% of technical leaders surveyed acknowledged that they could benefit from management coaching.
+According to a recent Workhuman study, this is often easier said than done.
+Many technical leaders, in fact, acknowledge that they could benefit from management coaching.
+A staggering 93% of technical leaders surveyed admitted this truth.

 Are you one of those nine out of 10?
 How effective are you at inspiring and leading your team to transformative technological success?